John-Almardeny/Westeros-Interactive-Map/README.md

 Some hints:

-1. To add new house -> Right Mouse Click on the Map.
+1. To add new house -> Mouse Right-Click on the Map.
 2. To Move the Map after "Zoom" -> Mouse Left-Click Mouse + Drag.
 3. To use the enclosed Database (WesterosDB), load it to Xampp server on the local host (by default), otherwise if chose different server -> check the connection establishment in the "Main" Class.
 4. Requires mysql-connector-java-5.1.20-bin.jar to be added to the classpath